Pet Shop Puppies: Buying a Puppy From a Pet Store

 - whether the dogs used for breeding act like their breed

-- "Our puppies' health is guaranteed!"
+"Our puppies' health is guaranteed!"

-Sure, you may get your money back, but the puppy still has to live with the health problem that might have been avoided if his breeder had been seeking to produce healthy lives instead of scrambling to keep his expenses down.
+Sure, you may get your money back, but the PUPPY still has to live with the health problem that might have been avoided if his breeder had been seeking to produce healthy lives instead of trying to keep his expenses down.